-27. TNM STAGING OF DISEASE - Enter TNM staging information if known as described above. https://www.cancer.org/cancer/melanoma-skin-cancer/detection-diagnosis-staging/melanoma-skin-cancer-stages.html

-28. STAGING PROCEDURES - Enter information for any MRIs, Bone Scans, CT Scans, or Radiographs.
+- 26. SEER STAGING OF DISEASE Enter SEER staging information if known as described above. https://training.seer.cancer.gov/ss2k/ - 27.
+STAGING PROCEDURES Enter information for any MRIs, Bone Scans, CT Scans, or Radiographs.
 Indicate whether procedure was positive, negative or unknown as well as date performed.
-Attach copies of reports, if available.

-29. DISTANT METASTASIS - If cancer has spread to other sites beyond the primary site, record the site to which it has spread using the codes provided.
+Attach copies of reports, if available. - 28.
+DISTANT METASTASIS If cancer has spread to other sites beyond the primary site, record the site to which it has spread using the codes provided.